-Many questions we hear are; Is it worth trying CBD oil for back pain?
-How are CBD patches for pain relief?
-And, how to use CBD oil for pain.
+Questions that we are regularly asked about are if it is worth trying CBD oil for back pain; if CBD patches help for pain relief and how to use CBD oil for pain.
 Let’s take a look at some answers to these questions:

 The CBD molecule is what’s called a pleotropic, which means it has multiple mechanisms via lots of different pathways in the body.
 These include an interaction with serotonin, dopamine, capsicin and GP55 receptors.
 And with the sprawling endocannabinoid system, which regulates pretty much all functions in the body (just to make things more complex!).

-Further to this, full spectrum CBD oils, like ours, contain a range of other cannabinoids and terpene, which also have their own, unique interactions that are well worth knowing about.
-For example, our Water Soluble CBD products have extra terpenes added from the cannabis plant, like Myercine, Limonene and Curcumin (also present in Tumeric) that are known for their anti inflammatory properties.
+Further to this, full spectrum CBD oils, like ours, contain a range of other cannabinoids and terpenes, which also have their own, unique interactions that are well worth knowing about.
+For example, our Water Soluble CBD products have extra terpenes added from the cannabis plant, like Myrcine, Limonene and Curcumin (also present in Turmeric), that are known for their anti-inflammatory properties.

 When doctors are prescribing prescription cannabis oil for pain patients, they will almost certainly include THC as well, which is not included in any notable levels in over the counter CBD oils like ours.
 This is because there is a legal limit in the UK for the levels of THC.

 A fairly recent study, published in Frontiers in Pain Research, assessed the possible benefits of medical cannabis for cancer-related pain in oncology patients.
 Researchers found, for most participants, pain measures improved significantly, other cancer-related symptoms decreased, the consumption of painkillers was reduced, and the incidence of side effects were very low and mild.

 CBD supports the endocannabinoid system (ECS) by inhibiting the enzyme that breaks down our internally produced endocannabinoids, which results in higher levels of endocannabinoids and increased activation of the ECS.